frank26080115/SSF-PublicLibrary-Robot2018/README.md

 Please click "Clone or Download" and then "Download ZIP".
 When the ZIP file is downloaded, unzip it somewhere and open "courseware/index.htm" with a web browser.
 This will start the course.
 All the courseware is written as web pages, with pictures, videos, and interactive demos.

+The lessons are also hosted on my own website, http://eleccelerator.com/ssfpl_robotics_class_2018/

 ## Software Required

 - Arduino 1.8.1 (this is what SSF Public Library has currently installed)